• Skip to primary navigation

 FAQ

-What can I use Chinese 5 spice for?
+What else can I use Chinese five spice for?

-This delicious spice can be used to season meat like chicken, pork or beef and vegan plant-based protein sources like tofu.
-It also can be used to season broths, vegetables, cakes and desserts.
+Chinese five spice can be used to season meats and tofu.
+It also can be used to season broths, in stir-fries, noodles, vegetables and more!

 chinese five spice honey chicken